Mission Designer (Unannounced)

 If this opportunity sounds like a great fit for you, please submit your resume and portfolio and we will get back to you once we have reviewed.

-Community / Marketing Title: Mission Designer (VR)
+Community / Marketing Title: Mission Designer (Unannounced)

 Electronic Arts Inc. is a leading global interactive entertainment software company.
 EA delivers games, content and online services for Internet-connected consoles, personal computers, mobile phones and tablets.